neptune-ai/docs/docs/integrations/skopt.rst

 |skopt-tour|

 |Scikit-Optimize|, or skopt, is a simple and efficient library to minimize (very) expensive and noisy black-box functions.
+It is often used to Machine Learning model hyperparameter optimization.
 With Neptune integration, you can:

 - visualize the runs as they are running,